Remembering Francisco Menendez, MFA

 Stealing Las Vegas is currently in national and international distribution.
 For more information, visit the Stealing Las Vegas website.
 As chair, he worked together with his accomplished faculty, professional staff, and effective advising center to grow the program from one hundred students to over four hundred and fifty majors in the last decade.

-He is currently the president of the University Film and Video Foundation, and the past president of University Film and Video Association.
-He sits on the executive council of CILECT North America.
+He served as the president of the University Film and Video Foundation, and the past president of University Film and Video Association.
+He also sat on the executive council of CILECT North America.